-This on-demand webinar will provide essential practical knowledge on the ins and outs of option agreements as Lane breaks them down step-by-step and section-by-section.
+Lane will provide you essential practical knowledge on the ins and outs of option agreements and break them down step-by-step and section-by-section.
+You will know what is included in a typical option, what purchase price can be expected, what royalties can be expected, what reserved rights are and how to handle publishers releases, notarized addendums and author assignments.
 This is vital for authors and screenwriters who currently have or expect to have their own material optioned and want to know what monies they can expect to make, when, and how.
 But it is also highly beneficial for producers, directors, and talent looking to acquire their own underlying material for development- books, short stories, graphic novels, articles, etc.

 Lane Shefter Bishop, Emmy-Award Winner

 Q: What is the format of a webinar?